RashadTanjim/core-concepts-and-problem-solving/cs-core-concepts/java-and-oop/solid.md

 4. **Interface Segregation Principle (ISP)**: Clients should not be forced to implement methods they don’t use.
 5. **Dependency Inversion Principle (DIP)**: High-level modules should depend on abstractions, not on concrete classes.

-y following the SOLID principles, code becomes more flexible, reusable, and easier to maintain.
+By following the SOLID principles, code becomes more flexible, reusable, and easier to maintain.